pablodecm/phd_thesis/src/104_chapter_4.md

-A good choice for depth and overall structure for a neural network model depends on the problem at hand and characteristic and amount of the learning set available, thus it often has to be found by trial-and-error, based on the performance on a validation set as discussed in [Equation @sec:supervised].
+A good choice for depth and overall structure for a neural network model depends on the problem at hand and characteristic and amount of the learning set available, thus it often has to be defined by trial-and-error, based on the performance on a validation set as discussed in [Equation @sec:supervised].
 The output size and choice of activation function in the last transformation often